Peer Effects in Random Consideration Sets: Introduction

-As we mentioned earlier, we can recover from the data the set of connections between the people in the network.
+There is a vast econometric literature on identification of models of social interactions where choices of peers affect preferences but not the choice sets (see \citealp{blume2011identification, bramoulle2020peer, de2017econometrics}, and \citealp{graham2015methods} for comprehensive reviews of this literature).
+We depart from this literature in that in our framework the direct interdependence between choices (endogenous effects) is captured by consideration sets (choice sets), not preferences.\footnote{Implicitly, preferences in our model capture the so-called contextual effects -- effects of predetermined factors that are not affected by peers.} As we mentioned earlier, we can recover from the data the set of connections between the people in the network.
 In the context of linear models, a few recent papers have made progress in the same direction.
 Among them, \citet{blume2015linear, bonaldi2015empirical, de2018recovering}, and \citet{manresa2013estimating}.
 In the context of discrete-choice, \citet{chambers2019behavioral} also identifies the network structure but in their model peers do not affect consideration sets but directly change preferences (among other differences).

 In the paper, we connect the equilibrium behavior of our model with the Gibbs equilibrium.
 This connection is similar to the one in \citet{blume2003equilibrium}.
 We also distinguish our approach with the more standard models of peer effects in preferences.
 To this end we embed the models of \citet{brock2001discrete, brock2002multinomial} into our dynamic revision process.